With 21st Night, you have it. 21st Night is the app I designed to help me with my own tutoring.

 - Assign our clients work

-2. See analytics on the work I assigned them
+- See analytics on the work we assigned them

-3. Make sure they were actually remembering what I taught
+- Make sure they actually remember what we taught

-To see it in action, watch the video below, or read on!
+To see how 21st Night works, watch the video below, or read on!

-Let’s start with how I set it up.
+Let’s start with how to set it up.
 Here’s an example deck that I’ve created.

 When I click through, I get to see how each student is doing on the questions, including any notes they’ve taken for themselves explaining the problem or giving themselves hints (which, depending on the quality of their explanation, can be a good place for me to step in).

-Using this app (available on mobile or desktop, by the way), I can achieve much better outcomes for my students with minimal effort on my part.
+Using this app (available on mobile or desktop, by the way), we can achieve much better outcomes for our students with minimal effort on our part.

 Our tutoring sessions are more productive, as I know exactly what my students are having trouble with.

-On their own time, my students’ self-studying is much more productive, as 21st Night forces them to review and redo the questions that they have the most trouble with.
+On their own time, our students’ self-studying is much more productive, as 21st Night forces them to review and redo the questions that they have the most trouble with.

-Last, my clients are even happier than before because they can see the progress they’ve made.
+Last, our clients are even happier than before because they can see the progress they’ve made.
 They can see every question they’ve mastered right in 21st Night.